ramonfontes/wireless-mesh-book/6lowpan.md

-The network topology of this scenario is the same as that illustrated below.
+The network topology of this scenario is the same as illustrated below.

 ![](https://github.com/ramonfontes/wireless-mesh-book/blob/main/minimal-topo.eps)